aws-samples/lambda-ecs-worker-pattern/README.md

 event data into an Amazon SQS queue and starts an Amazon ECS Task.
 A simple shell script running inside the Amazon ECS Task’s container fetches the message from the Amazon SQS queue and processes it.

+You can read more about this pattern in the blog post: [Better Together: Amazon ECS and AWS Lambda](https://aws.amazon.com/blogs/compute/better-together-amazon-ecs-and-aws-lambda/)

 ![Architecture overview of the Lambda ECS Worker Pattern](LambdaECSWorkerPattern.png)

 As a demo, we use this pattern to implement a ray-tracing worker using the popular open source